The Exit Interview

 However, Eli was born with two club feet and a very serious, distressed esophagus, along with several other

-Now, that could just be a tale of woe.
+For countless others, that could just be a tale of woe.
 It's hardly a great story that's going to get me on the right side of where I want to end up, but you need to look at the hardships to appreciate the beauty of victories.
 Early on, his brothers—he has two brothers, both older, he's the baby—were physically superior athletes.

 They love baseball.
 Ultimately, Jake didn't pursue it, but he excels in other areas.
 Eli would come to the